-Business Management Specialization
+Business and Management Specialization

-The comprehensive curriculum of this Business Management specialization will help you broaden your business knowledge as you earn a Computer Information Systems (CIS) degree.
+The comprehensive curriculum of this Business and Management specialization will help you broaden your business knowledge as you earn a Computer Information Systems (CIS) degree.
 Choose to gain competencies in project management, human resource management, or health services management.
 So not only will you learn how to design, build, and implement software solutions, you'll also have the business skills needed to oversee the process.

-Follow a career track in Business Management by choosing this specialization when you earn your bachelor's degree in Computer Information Systems from DeVry University.
+Follow a career track in Business and Management by choosing this specialization when you earn your bachelor's degree in Computer Information Systems from DeVry University.

 Learn more about the advantages of studying at DeVry University.
 Request more information.

-When you specialize your Computer Information Systems degree in Business Management, your coursework at DeVry University may include these career-enhancing business management courses:
+When you specialize your Computer Information Systems degree in Business and Management, your coursework at DeVry University may include these career-enhancing business management courses: